-5.5 Writing about Films
+5.5 Term Papers on Films

-If your write a term paper about one or more films, remember that your focus should be on combining form and content: how do cinematographic devices like colour coding, montage or camera work contribute to showing a certain character's crisis or development; how do they play with or refute the viewers' expectations; how do they address certain issues?
+If your write a term paper about one or more films or TV shows, remember that your focus should be on combining form and content: how do cinematographic devices like colour coding, montage or camera work contribute to showing a certain character's crisis or development; how do they play with or refute the viewers' expectations; how do they address certain issues?

 A film analysis should start with a section on the underlying theoretical framework (for example, explaining Laura Mulvey's concept of the male gaze before looking at how a filmmaker fetishizes women on screen).
-Make sure that in your close analysis, which follows the theoretical framework, you refer back to the main ideas from that first section of your paper and apply them to your sample work.
+Make sure that in your close analysis, which follows the theoretical framework, you refer back to the main ideas from that first section of your paper and apply them to your analysis.

-Your reader knows the films at hand and the basic terminology (for example, field sizes and shots), so you can simply apply the terms without explaining them and you also need not recapitulate the plot of the film.
+Your reader knows the films at hand and the basic terminology (for example, field sizes and shots), so you please just apply the terms without explaining them and also do not recapitulate the plot.
 If you do a scene analysis, you might want to briefly explain the context by summarising what happened before or what will follow.
 When you describe the action of the film, use verbs in present tense.
-When you refer to a particular scene, give the exact time frame in parentheses (58:45 - 1:01:12).
+When you refer to a particular scene, give the exact time stamp in parentheses (58:45 - 1:01:12).
 For more details on this, see section 6.1.3.